SWoolfeek/TextImageBot/README.md

 # TextImageBot
-My TelegramBot which create picture with text which you send to him.
+My TelgramBot which take text sent to him, and send a picture back to you.

+DataBase - MySQL
 Main file - telegram_bot.py